Leveraging Haptic Feedback to Improve Data Quality and Quantity for Deep Imitation Learning Models: Methods

 \section{Methods}

 In order to address our primary research questions, the project was divided into two phases.
 Phase 1 studied demonstrators' performance with and without haptic feedback and Phase 2 analyzed the real-world performance of the trained policies on opening latched doors autonomously.
 Figure \ref{push_door_setup} shows a demonstrator opening the door via teleoperation and zoomed-in images of the gripper movement.
-In this task, the demonstrator stands behind the robot while it moves to a starting configuration, and then teleoperates the arm to open the door.
-After this, the demonstrator marks the task success or failure.
+In this task, the demonstrator stood behind the robot while it moved to a starting configuration, and then teleoperated the arm to open the door.
+After this, the demonstrator marked the task success or failure.
 Figure \ref{workflow} shows the variables and their range of values for our study.
-The two feedback conditions for teleoperation were Haptics and No Haptics.
-Nine human demonstrators participated in order to represent a range of experience and strategies.
+The two feedback conditions for teleoperation were Haptic and Non-Haptic.
+The study began with nine human demonstrators, though three were excluded early in the experimental process.
 Data was collected on four doors and policies were tested on all four doors seen during training and an additional two doors for each side (left and right).
 All doors were in the same building.